Submit the application, three required references and resume to Kris Silva, firstname.lastname@example.org.

 Patience: This is not a job for people seeking quick fixes or instant gratification.
 Instead, you will need to work creatively to develop relationships with community members and to build trust and motivate various stakeholders.
 This all takes time.

 Self-Reliance: Although you will have the support of your volunteer community, you will face various challenges where you feel 'on your own'.
 As you get acclimated to this new environment, you will encounter language and cultural barriers and the challenge of learning a new job and getting to know people.
 Having a strong sense of self-reliance will help you navigate moments of doubt and difficult situations.

-Positive Attitude: The structure of your job assignment and the work itself will probably be less defined than what you've experienced in the U.S. There may be times when the work flow feels chaotic, when you have little guidance or structure, or when it's very slow.
+Positive Attitude: The structure of your job assignment and the work itself will probably be less defined than what you've experienced previously.
+There may be times when the work flow feels chaotic, when you have little guidance or structure, or when it's very slow.
 A positive attitude can ease the transition.